githedgehog/docs/docs/install-upgrade/config.md

 - `mode` - either `spine-leaf` or `collapsed-core`
 - `includeONIE` - defaults to `true`
 - `defaultSwitchUsers` - the admin and operator credentials for SONiC.
-- `defaultAlloyConfig` - The configuration details for telemetry of switch information
+- `defaultAlloyConfig` - the configuration details for telemetry of switch information

 ### Forward switch metrics and logs